Sharing with you today, the one rule I use all the time when it comes to taking flat lay photos. I call it “The Rule of Similarity”.

 As you can see that the majority of items in this photo are pink & red and are leopard prints.
 These are the rules of similarity I applied here.

-Last step before the finished photo, I edited it with my Lightroom “Sugar” preset (launching soon) to help adjust the mood of the photo.
+The last step before the finished photo, I edited it with my Lightroom preset I created to help adjust the mood of the photo.

 In conclusion, by using the rule of similarity to pick your objects and props will help make your photo look more interesting, prettier and can strongly showcase its character and story behind your flat lay photo.